 Statdor Proudfoot : Another delay?
 Waldo Tunnley: You think we'd be used to it by now...
 Statdor Proudfoot : What, the disappointment?
 Waldo Tunnley: No, the terrible acting!
 Both: Oh-ho-ho-ho!'

-Concerned by recent events, the Shire chickens are planning to investigate matters.
+Concerned by certain events, the Shire chickens are planning to investigate matters.
 Led by the brave hen, Billina

 One of the musical instruments available to Minstrels is the moor cowbell, a nod to Christopher Walken's Saturday Night Live sketch with Blue Oyster Cult.